 This question could be aimed at someone who is either having a specific challenge with an aspect of their role or, maybe someone who has been in the role for some time and seems to be losing interest.

 A colleague who has been doing the same role for a while may just be bored, and perhaps making mistakes as a consequence of that, and in need of a new challenge.
 Someone who is struggling with one aspect may need a learning or training course, or, if the issue is a real challenge – for example. if the colleague feels they struggle with nerves or anxiety and each person is expected to stand up and talk in team meetings, then perhaps this could be reviewed?
 The key is to get to what the issue actually is and decide whether it is possible to work with it, or whether it needs to be reviewed or changed completely.

-- Is it clear what is required for this role?
-Is the job spec clear?
+Is it clear what’s required for this role?

 This question is useful if someone has recently taken on a new role, started working for a new manager, or been promoted.
 They may not fully realise what is expected of them.
 It is a good introduction into discussing how they are finding the new situation, any challenges or things they had not expected, and looking at any areas for development.